oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 **Notes:**

 * Change environment variables such as IPs, ASM_DEVICE_LIST, PWD_FILE, and PWD_KEY based on your env.
 Also, change the devices based on your env.
 * You must have created the `racstorage` volume before the creation of the Oracle RAC Container.
-For details about the env variables, please refer the section 6.
+For details about the env variables, refer the section 6.

 ### Assign networks to Oracle RAC containers

-You need to assign the Docker networks created in section 1 to containers.
-Please execute the following commands:
+You need to assign the Docker networks created in section 1 to containers.Eexecute the following commands:

 ```
 # docker network disconnect bridge racnode1